Duke Energy Sustainability Plan and Progress at a Glance

 Why it matters: As an energy company, we have a large impact on the environment and depend on natural resources for our fuel.

-2010 Status: Due to higher electricity demand from customers, our U.S. generation fleet emitted about 100 million tons of CO2 — up from 94 million tons in 2009, when the economy was weaker.
+2011 Status: Our U.S. generation fleet emitted about 91 million tons of CO2 — down from almost 98 million tons in 2010.
+This reduction was due to decreased generation resulting from lower electricity demand, decreased coal generation and increased natural gas generation.
 Current forecasts indicate higher electricity demand and other factors will cause our emissions to exceed the 2020 goal.
-New nuclear generation capacity, if built in the 2021-2023 time frame as currently forecasted, will help reduce emissions and move us substantially closer to a 17 percent reduction.
+New nuclear generation capacity, if completed in the 2021-2023 time frame as currently forecasted, will help reduce these emissions.

-2010 Status: Our total generation fleet carbon intensity increased slightly — from 0.59 in 2009 to 0.60 in 2010 — due to the same factors mentioned above.
-Current forecasts indicate our carbon intensity will slightly exceed the 2020 goal.
+2011 Status: Total generation fleet carbon intensity decreased — from 0.60 in 2010 to 0.58 in 2011 — due to the same factors mentioned above.
+While our annual carbon intensity levels fluctuate from year to year, we anticipate a continued downward trajectory from the 2005 baseline.
+However, our most recent forecast indicates that our carbon intensity will slightly exceed the 2020 goal.

 Attract, develop and retain a diverse, high-quality workforce.